A yummy roast turkey breast recipe…and how to use it

 - Baste the bird with soft butter, lightly pressing the brush on the high points instead of brushing, so as not to disturb the seasonings.

-- Continue roasting and periodically basting until the internal temperature passes 155°F. Total roasting time will vary based on the size of the breast, usually about 18 minutes per pound is a reasonable estimate.
+- Continue roasting and periodically basting until the internal temperature passes 155°F. Total roasting time will vary based on the size of the breast, usually about 18 minutes per pound.